okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 title: Sign users in to your SPA using redirect and Auth JS
 ---

 The [Okta JavaScript Auth SDK](https://github.com/okta/okta-auth-js) (Auth JS) helps implement a wide variety of Web Authentication solutions for both the [redirect and embedded model](/docs/concepts/redirect-vs-embedded/).
 This guide creates a simple redirect authentication solution using Auth JS.
-You can drop this solution into just about any front-end or server-side web application.
+You can drop this solution into front-end or server-side web applications.

 ---